resucutie/Examer/README.md

 ### Influence calculation
 The advantage of this program is the hability to calculate how much does a person knows for a specific subject.
 For example, you can give how much knowledge of an subject is required to make a specific question, and then based on that the program will grab that information and give how much the answers know for that subject.

+### Visual and exportable table
+You can see how much the answers know of each subject in a nice table and later export it for viewing

 ## Installation
 1. Install [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/)
 2. Clone the repo